slarkdarr/slarkdarr/README.md

 <!--
 **slarkdarr/slarkdarr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 ## My name is Daffa Ananda Pratama Resyaly.
-I'm a Final Year Student in Informatics Engineering Major at Bandung Institute of Technology
+I'm a Sophomore Student in Master of Informatics Engineering Major at Bandung Institute of Technology

-- 🌱 I’m currently learning Cryptograph
+- 🌱 I’m currently learning Machine Learning for Data Science
 - 👯 I’m looking to collaborate on any programming problems
 - 💬 Ask me about anything :relaxed:
-- 🤖 I'm currently making a discord bot using discord.js module and I'm also doing a project about Platform-based Application Development
+- 🤖 I'm currently doing a project to develop a website as my CV
-- 🥅 My Goals: AI Expert 🤖 and Professional Full-Stack Developer :computer:
+- 🥅 My Goals: Data Science Expert 🤖 and Professional Full-Stack Developer :computer:
 - ⚡ Fun Facts: Besides programming, I love to play piano and guitar :musical_keyboard: :guitar:.
 I love classical music as well :musical_score:.
 <!--
 ### Connect with me: